amityosefi/urlToMp4AWS/README.md

 - First examles are running locally.

 - There are two examples running on aws server.
-The first one checks the connection, and the second contains the api that converts a url to mp4 (/converter).
+The first one checks the connection (/check), and the second contains the api that converts a url to mp4 (/converter).
 There is a problem with "/converter" api in detecting the dependencies of the project in, therefore it's not working yet on aws.